TerriaJS/TerriaMap/README.md

 # Experiment with Magda
 ## Goals
-* Retrieve terria map config file from Magda gateway.
+* Retrieve terria map config data from magda-gateway.
-* Retrieve terria map initial catalogs from Magda gateway.
+* Retrieve terria map initial catalog data from magda-gateway.

 ## Local development instructions
 ### Start Magda
 Only combined-db-0, registry-api and magda-gateway are needed.
 * Check out magda branch "withTerria" from repository git@github.com:magda-io/magda.git.
 * Run magda database "combined-db-0" and make sure it is accessible at localhost:5432.
-* Start magda registry and make sure it is accessible at http://localhost:6101.
+* Start registry-api and make sure it is accessible at http://localhost:6101.
 * In magda-gateway/src/defaultConfig.ts, set "proxyRoutes.registry.auth" to false temporarily.
 * Start magda-gateway and make sure it is accessible at http://localhost:6100.
   ```